• Skip to primary navigation

 Here’s a breakdown of what makes each site unique so you can pick your favorite:

-Berlin Cathedral: Costs 10 Euros to enter, which includes entrance to the nave, the Hohenzollern crypt beneath the church (currently closed for renovations), a small exhibit on the first floor detailing the architectural plans of the church, and a view of Berlin from the top of the church.
-You need about an hour to 90 minutes to see the entire church and climb the dome for that epic view.
+Berlin Cathedral: Costs 10 Euros to enter (30% discount with the Welcome Card!), which includes entrance to the nave, the Hohenzollern crypt beneath the church (currently closed for renovations), a small exhibit on the first floor detailing the architectural plans of the church, and a view of Berlin from the top of the church.

-Humboldt Forum: Free to enter the museum space, but the rooftop terrace costs 3 Euros if you want to see the view of the Cathedral, Lustgarten, Unter den Linden, and the TV tower.
+Humboldt Forum: It’s free to enter the museum space, but the rooftop terrace costs 3 Euros if you want to see the view of the Cathedral, Lustgarten, Unter den Linden, and the TV tower.
 You don’t have to stay and look through the exhibitions at the Humboldt Forum if you don’t want to!
-But just so you know what’s here, the top two floors house exhibitions on the history of Africa, Oceania, Asia, and the Americas and are explained through the lens of colonialism and its lasting impact on each region.

 Unter den Linden